arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 standalone instance in the [cluster deployment preliminary](../../Deployment/Cluster/PreliminaryInformation.md).

-In the following, we assume that you don't use the standalone instance from the package but only a cluster instance, and we will move the standalone instance out of the way if necessary so you have to make as little changes as possible to the running cluster.
+In the following, we assume that you don't use the standalone instance from the package but only a manually started cluster instance, and we will move the standalone instance out of the way if necessary so you have to make as little changes as possible to the running cluster.

 ### Install the new ArangoDB version binary